Henry Peter Reitz

 Heinie Reitz was the second baseman on the legendary Baltimore Orioles National League teams in the 1890s that won the pennant several times and came close other times.
 His teammates included such great players as Dan Brouthers, Hughie Jennings (who as shortstop formed the double play combination with Reitz), John McGraw (who played third base), Willie Keeler, and Joe Kelley.

 Reitz led the league in triples in 1894 with 31, which tied the all-time single-season record (later to be surpassed only once, by Chief Wilson in 1912).
 He was also 5th in RBI in 1896.
+He served as an umpire for one game in 1895.

 He closed out his career playing two seasons in Washington and Pittsburgh.